 Fun Fact: Did you know that DSLR cameras eventually get shutter death?
 Basically, the shutter can go off so many times before it stops working.
 This doesn’t really matter when you’re buying a new camera, but you’ll want to know the shutter count on a used camera before buying it!

 As far as lenses go, honestly, for the first 4 years I shot with whatever stock lens came on my camera.
 I know a lot of people are going to find the horrifying, but that’s the truth.
 Use what you have until you can afford to upgrade!
-Now I have a nice 40mm lens, which is my baby.
+Now I have a nice 40mm lens, which is my baby and I love it!

 While nothing beats real sunlight, that can be hard to come by in the dark days of our Canadian winters.
 I started out with the Lowel EGO Digital Imaging Lights and they served me well for several years.
 This year, I upgraded to the Westcott Erin Manning Home Studio Lighting Kit:

 Social Media Scheduling Tools